SilhDing/SilhDing.github.io/source/_posts/socialnetwork.md

 - "Maximizing reuse minimizes use." (*C. Szyoerski*) So how do you trade off between "use" and "reuse"?
 - Have you ever consider a proper name for your APIs?

-This team project is a course project of CMU 17-514, and **it is selected as the "Best Framework"** among all teams from the class.
+This team project is a course project at CMU, and **it is selected as the "Best Framework"** among all teams from the class.

 Contributors: [Sheng Guan](https://github.com/shengguan13), [Qingyi Wang](https://github.com/OpusA)